 Janet came back to active duty and helped her fellow Avengers when a version of the evil Ultron returned from space and tried destroying the Avengers and the Earth.
 Wasp and her fellow Avengers managed to capture Ultron and send him off into space, but with the result of seemingly killing Janet's ex-husband Hank Pym, whom was sent into space with Ultron.

-Return of Ultron and back with the Uncanny Avengers
+Return of Ultron & rejoining the Uncanny Avengers

 Powers and Abilities